 and $\q$ is an objective data generating probability \citep{aos2025wm}.
 The condition in \eqref{eq:cond} can be rewritten as $S(\ntp, \zeta)\lawis \mathrm{Cat}(\ntp)$ for each $\ntp\in \Delta_K$, where $\mathrm{Cat} (\ntp)$ is the categorical distribution with probability vector $\ntp$.
 There is no other requirement on $S$.

 For one observed token $W\lawis \mathrm{Cat}(\ntp) $ and $\zeta$, the null hypothesis $H_0$ and the alternative hypothesis $H_1$ are given by

-For a given $\ntp$, we use $\uu^\ntp $ for the distribution of $(W,\zeta)$ under $H_0$ and $\q^{\ntp}$ for the distribution of $(W,\zeta)$ under $H_1$, to emphasize that both $\uu^\ntp$ and $\q^\ntp$ depends on the usually unobservable $\ntp$.
-This makes the testing problem consisting of composite null and composite alternative.
+For a given $\ntp$, we use $\uu^\ntp $ for the distribution of $(W,\zeta)$ under $H_0$ and $\q^{\ntp}$ for the distribution of $(W,\zeta)$ under $H_1$, to emphasize that both $\uu^\ntp$ and $\q^\ntp$ depend on the usually unobservable $\ntp$.
+This makes the testing problem one with a composite null and a composite alternative.
 Moreover, $\q^\ntp$ depends on the watermarking scheme $S$ through the condition \eqref{eq:cond} on $\q^\ntp$.